dadi1/Black-Scholes-Pricing/README.md

 # Black-Scholes-Pricing

 ## Python Library Project:
-### Small Project of Library implemented in C++ for Python using Black-Scholes Method for Pricing Derivatives
+### Small Library Project Implemented in C++ for Python using Black-Scholes Method for Pricing Derivatives